Skip to content

 This booming city has plenty of wealth, but Calgary living costs are lower than in its coastal neighbour Vancouver.

 This is due in part to Alberta having no sales tax and a lower price of gasoline and natural gas.
-The cost of living in Calgary is high relative to smaller towns around Alberta, but quite reasonable compared with many other Canadian cities.
+The cost of living in Calgary is high relative to smaller towns around Alberta.
+However, it is quite reasonable compared with many other Canadian cities.

 Learn more about the cost of living in Calgary.

 Calgary is served by buses and light rail transit (the C-Train).
-There is no underground rail system, and you’ll quickly find that the public transport offering isn’t as comprehensive as many other Canadian cities.
+There is no underground rail system.
+You’ll find that the public transport isn’t as comprehensive as many other Canadian cities.
 The C-Train can prove useful, but note that living in Calgary can be tough without access to a vehicle.
-For detailed and concise info on transport in Calgary, visit our dedicated page.
+For detailed info on transport in Calgary, visit our dedicated page.

 A special thank you to Sharon Whelton and Michael Brophy for their help with this section.